 “For me, maternal health is fundamentally about the value and dignity we give to women.
 Simply put, investing in quality maternal health care is worth it because women’s lives are worth it.
 Plus, maternal health care has a remarkable ripple effect What I love about working at Every Mother Counts is that you are able to see this ripple effect in action: when you save the mother, you save the children…you save the community.”

 As General Counsel, Kathie is responsible for all things legal at Every Mother Counts.
-She began working with EMC by volunteering her time pro bono and formerly joined the staff in 2012.
+She began working with EMC by volunteering her time pro bono and formally joined the staff in 2012.
 Having worked in the non-profit and corporate worlds, and for the U.S. government, Kathie brings a wealth of experience to the organization.
 She holds an A.B. cum laude in government from Harvard University and received her J.D. from the University of Chicago Law School where she was an editor of the Law Review.
 A long-time advocate for women’s rights, Kathie believes maternal health is a basic human right and is proud to be a part of the EMC team.
 She lives in the Washington, DC area with her husband, two children and a lovable hound dog.